AGE-RELATED

 RISK FACTORS FOR MACULAR DEGENERATION

-Low Macular Pigment is associated with virtually every risk factor for AMD
+Low Macular Pigment is associated with virtually every risk factor for AMD, which is why vitamins for macular degeneration focus on rebuilding it.

 AGE